vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/assets/docs/testing.md

 The app was thought-through with consistency in mind, regardless of where the user happens to be.
 - The Navbar and Footer are the same across pages, creating an easy-to-grasp-experience for the user.
-- Headings and icons are homogenous, to relay a consistent layout.
+- Headings and icons are homogeneous, to relay a consistent layout.
 - Product cards and collections are uniformly shaped, creating a predictable experience for the shopper.

 **Effortless navigation**